• Skip to primary navigation

 Eliminate or reduce your distractions.

-Turn off the TV, your smartphone, and your computer.
-Stay focused on only working with one item at a time.
-If you feel the need to have some noise while doing your organizing project, try classical music (Beethoven), Jazz, or any music with no words instead.
-This tip helps minimize your distractions and helps increase your focus.
+Turn off the TV, your smartphone, and your computer (Affiliate Link).
+Stay focused on working with only one item at a time.
+If you need some noise while doing your organizing project, try classical music (Beethoven), Jazz, or any music without words instead.
+I created a few Spotify Playlists for decluttering your kitchen and paper decluttering.
+Feel free to visit the post.
+Reduce your mental clutter.
+This tip helps minimize distractions and increase your focus.

-When working through your stuff, if you feel you are keeping too much stuff, remind yourself less stuff will give you the freedom you so desire.
-After all, why are you organizing if you don't want more freedom from your stuff?
+When working through your stuff, if you feel you are keeping too much, remind yourself that less stuff will give you the freedom you desire.
+After all, why are you decluttering if you don't want more freedom from your stuff?

 Use time wisely and only work at the assigned time.

-Add appointments to your calendar that states exactly what you want to purge or organize in the process for that particular length of time.
-By being accurate with the tasks you want to accomplish, it will allow you to stay on target.
-If the work takes several days, split the tasks up into several 1-2 hour time slots.
-Detail what you need to do for each appointment.
-Use an alarm on your calendar to make sure you do not forget what needs to be done and stop when your time is up.
-Going over on time will just get you feel exhausted and more likely to get overwhelmed.
-Pace yourself, and you will reduce stress and get rid of the clutter.
+Add appointments to your calendar that state what you want to purge or organize for that particular time.
+Accurately determining the timeslot with the tasks you want to accomplish will allow you to stay on target.
+If the work takes several days, split the tasks into several 1-2 hour time slots.
+Give details on what you must do for each appointment (for the next week).
+Use an alarm on your calendar to ensure you do not forget what needs to be done and stop when your time is up.
+Going over on time will make you feel exhausted and more likely to get overwhelmed.
+Pace yourself, and you will reduce stress and eliminate clutter.

 Have a person stay with you while you organize.

-Hire a Professional Organizer in your area, ask a friend or family member to spend time with you while going through the process.
+Hire a professional organizer or a decluttering buddy in your area, and ask them to spend time with you while you go through the process.
 Make sure it is a person who has decluttered before.
-You don't want someone who doesn't often declutter because they may guilt you into keeping stuff that you don't want or need.
-Just the fact a person is there with you, you will make your time more productive because you don't want to feel like you are wasting their time as well.
+You don't want someone who doesn't often declutter because they may guilt you into keeping stuff you don't want or need.
+Just the fact a person is there with you will make your time more productive because you don't want to feel like you are wasting their time as well.

-If you get discouraged or doubt you can do it, know that it is OK.
+If you get discouraged or doubt you can do it, know it is OK.

 We all get discouraged.
-If you get overwhelmed, take a step back and revisit the process you already completed.
-Take a deep breath and keep moving forward in the process.
-Write down what you are struggling with and then move on to something else.
+If you get overwhelmed, take a step back and revisit the process you have already completed.
+Take a deep breath and keep moving forward.
+Write down what you are struggling with, and then move on to something else.

 Keep track of the transformation of the space.

 Take before photos of the space.
 Don't look at them.
 Just take them.
-After each session of work, take another picture.
-Then, look at the before picture, then the after picture.
+After each work session, take another picture.
+Then, look at the before picture and then the after picture.
 Examine how it makes you feel.
 Do you love what you did?
 Is there any regret?
 Are there any words that come up through the process?
 Write it down.
-The next time you work on the space, take another before picture and then an after picture.
-Do this process every time you finish organizing to give you the motivation to move forward the next time.
+Take another before and after picture the next time you work on the space.
+Do this process every time you finish organizing to motivate you to move forward the next time.
+This will help you see objectively what you have done and how you have reduced your clutter.
+It's an eye-opener.

 Don't buy new organizing supplies.

 Organizing supplies should only be purchased if you don't have an item to use for your organizing project.
-Look first around your home and see if other items can be used into this area.
-Spending money that you don't have may stop you from finishing the project so take this thought off the table.
+Look around your home first and see if other items can be used in this area.
+Spending money you don't have may prevent you from finishing the project, so take this thought off the table.

 Get out of your head.